abumq/residue/docs/CONNECTIVITY.md

  * Logging port — The port that server listens to, for log requests
  * Age — Maximum age of the client.
 A time in seconds which specifies when client will be removed.
 Client library will send `TOUCH` request if client needs to stay active.
 This request will give another life to the client.
  * Date created — Date the client was created on the server.
 This is what client library calculates the age off.
-  * Server Info — Server information containing server version, licensee, license expiry date etc.
+  * Server Info — Server information containing server version etc.

 At this point, client knows server and server knows client.
 Now they can talk securily without letting any third-party interfering with the connection.